-- 1. Production License Submitted on July 15, and issued by the Department of Energy on October 28, 2020. - 2.
+- 1. Production License Submitted on July 15, 2020 and issued by the Department of Energy on October 28, 2020. - 2.
 Land Control Land leases were negotiated and signed with owners for 30 years, and are extendable. - 3.
-Construction License Received in the first quarter of 2021 and construction is underway. - 4.
-Procurement and Construction The main materials needed for the equipment's production were ordered from the suppliers, and several parts are already being manufactured and will be shipped to the site as soon as civil works are finished.
+Construction License Received in the first quarter of 2021 and construction is complete. - 4.
+Construction The plant is fully built and ready for operation as soon as it receives the required commissioning permission.